-- Always do your best, never fix a contest. - Never bet on your competition, never bet on your sport. - Never share information that could be used for betting purposes. - If you are approached to cheat, speak out!
+- · Always do your best, never fix a contest. - Never bet on your competition, never bet on your sport. - Never share information that could be used for betting purposes, or any form of manipulation of sports competitions or any other corrupt purposes whether by the participant or via another person and/or entity. - If you are approached to cheat, speak out!

+Competition manipulation is defined as an intentional arrangement, act or omission aimed at an improper alteration of the result or the course of a sports competition in order to remove all or part of the unpredictable nature of the sports competition with a view to obtaining an undue benefit for oneself or for other.
 If a contest takes place and seems to have been played to a predetermined result, violating the IJF rules, further investigation may be undertaken and any findings of match fixing will result in disciplinary action.